libriscv/libriscv/docs/ABI.md

 All instructions 4-byte aligned, except for C-extension where instructions are 2-byte aligned.
 It is even allowed to have a 2-byte aligned 4-byte instruction cross a page boundary, unfortunately.

-Instruction misalignment exceptions happen on the branch jump that would cause the misalignment, preventing the machine from going into an invalid state.

 GP must be initialized to some symbol (`__global_pointer`) in the middle of the data section.

 The stack pointer can start at the beginning of the ELF virtual address space and must be 16-byte aligned.